Pharmacy benefit management: Formulary

 PBMs advise their clients on ways to "structure drug benefits" and offer complex selections at a variety of price rates from which clients can choose.
 This happens by constructing a "formulary" or list of specific drugs that will be covered by the healthcare plan.
 The formulary is usually divided into several "tiers" of preference, with low tiers being assigned a higher copay to incentivize consumers to buy drugs on a preferred tier.
 Drugs that do not appear on the formulary at all mean consumers must pay the full list price.
 To get drugs listed on the formulary, manufacturers are usually required to pay the PBM a manufacturer's rebate, which lowers the net price of the drug, while keeping the list price the same.

 The complex pricing structure of the formulary can have unexpected consequences.
 When filing an insurance claim, patients usually are charged an insurance copayment, which is based on the public list price, and not the confidential net price.
 Around a quarter of the time, the cost of the insurance copayment on the list price is more than the entire price of the drug bought directly in cash.
 The PBM can then pocket the difference, in a practice known as a "clawback".
-Consumers can choose to buy the drug in cash, but in their contracts with pharmacies, PBMs would forbid pharmacists from telling consumers about the possibility of buying their medication for a cheaper price without an insurance claim, unless consumers directly ask about it.
+Consumers can choose to buy the drug in cash, but in their contracts with pharmacies, PBMs often forbid pharmacists from telling consumers about the possibility of buying their medication for a cheaper price without an insurance claim, unless consumers directly ask about it.
 Since 2017, six states have passed legislation making such "gag clauses" illegal.
 This has recently been followed by a federal bans on gag orders for private insurance effective Oct 2018, and for Medicare effective Jan 2020.

+PBM-affiliated Group Purchasing Organizations (GPOs)

+Healthcare group purchasing organizations, or GPOs, are entities meant to negotiate contracts and rebates with drugmakers.
+Theoretically, these GPOs can leverage an aggregate of rebates for greater bargaining power in negotiations.

+Starting in 2019, each of the three major PBMs established affiliated GPOs, with Express Scripts creating Ascent Health Services in 2019, CVS Health creating Zinc Health Services in 2020, and OptumRx creating Emisar Pharma Services in 2021.
+Both Emisar Pharma and Ascent are headquartered in Ireland and Switzerland, respectively.
+Critics argue that these PBM-affiliated GPOs allow PBMs to avoid regulations and audits, an additional outlet for fee capture, and a safe harbor from antikickback statutes.
+The U.S. Federal Trade Commission noted these GPOs in their 2022 PBM investigation, leading to the House Oversight Committee to file a probe into their business practices.

+A 2026 investigation by Hunterbrook Media found that these business entities operate as "ghost headquarters" with little day-to-day activities and minimal employees.
+Following sweeping PBM reform in the 2026 Consolidated Appropriations Act, legislators have expressed interest in exploring GPOs as a next step of PBM regulation.